MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ### Fixed issues:

 * Generic SQL:
-    * Fixed a regression bug on the Generic SQL Connector where the it was only reading the first 5000 objects.
+    * Fixed a regression bug on the Generic SQL Connector where it was only reading the first 5000 objects.
 * Graph Connector:
     * Fixed an issue where the Graph API Connector failed to read/write from a tenant or create a new connector when the beta option is selected on connectivity.